 Osteoarthritis (OA) is a progressive joint disease characterized by cartilage degradation, bone remodeling, and inflammation, leading to pain and loss of mobility.
 Accurate prediction and early diagnosis of OA remain critical for effective intervention.
 Recent advancements in deep learning, particularly Deep Convolutional Neural Networks (DCNNs), have revolutionized the field of medical imaging by enabling precise pattern recognition in complex data such as MRI and X-ray scans.
 Additionally, transcriptome analysis provides valuable molecular insights into gene expression changes associated with OA progression.
 In this study, we attempted to predict OA by enriching DCNN-based models with transcriptome data to improve prediction accuracy and diagnosis.
 We hypothesized that by leveraging both DL techniques and gene expression molecular information, we could offer a comprehensive solution for identifying OA at its early stages and guiding personalized treatment strategies.
 Our results demonstrate that it is possible to accurately predict OA using gene expression data and deep neural networks, even with a limited sample size.

-Keywords: osteoarthritis, deep convolutional neural networks, transcriptome analysis, prediction accuracy, personalized treatment strategies
+Keywords: Osteoarthritis, Deep convolutional neural networks, Transcriptome analysis, Prediction accuracy, Personalized treatment strategies

-*Corresponding author E-mail:

-moslemmomen97@gmail.com
+*E-mail address: moslemmomen97@gmail.com

 Computer Engineering Department, Islamic Azad University - Bandar Abbas Branch, Hormozgan, Iran